6-13 August 2022

 Sven Schwannberger - Voice

 There will be individual lessons and consort classes in the morning, open to the other students as listeners.
-Singers will work on Madrigals and study the Italian diminution practice.
-Wind players, viols and lutes will also focus on the diminution tradition.
+Singers will work on Madrigals and Songs.
+Wind players, viols and lutes will also focus on consort playing.
 In the afternoon we will arrange mixed consorts.
 Please don't expect to spend all day with your group of instruments!